-We have a program to investigate and perform necessary remediation and/or monitoring at our 39 sites where coal gas was manufactured in the past.
-The Company has entered into orders on consent with the NYSDEC for 37 sites and into a Brownfield Cleanup Program for 1 site.
-Those orders require us to investigate and, where necessary, remediate 38 of our 39 sites, with the 39th site the responsibility of another potentially responsible party (PRP).
-Six sites are included in the New York State Registry.
+We have a program to investigate and perform necessary remediation and/or monitoring at our eleven sites where coal gas was manufactured in the past.
+The Company has advanced work under an existing order on consent with the NYSDEC at three of the sites, with a fourth site with the potential to be added to the order in 2025.
+The order requires us to investigate and, where necessary, remediate and/or monitor our eleven sites.
+Seven sites were advanced under NYS's former Voluntary Cleanup Program (VCP) that was discontinued in 2018.
+Work at those sites continues, as applicable in accordance with Site Management Plans (SMPs) and institutional controls.

-Our estimate for costs related to investigation, remediation and/or monitoring of the 38 sites ranges from \$48.6 million to \$123.9 million at December 31, 2024.
+Our estimate for costs related to investigation and remediation and/or monitoring of the eleven sites ranges from \$59.2 million to \$82.6 million at December 31, 2024.
 The estimate could change materially based on facts and circumstances derived from site investigations, changes in required remedial action, changes in technology relating to remedial alternatives, changes due to property use and changes to current laws and regulations.

-The liability to investigate and perform remediation and/or monitoring, as necessary, at the known inactive coal gas manufacturing sites was \$51.4 million at December 31, 2024 and \$53.9 million at December 31, 2023.
-We recorded a corresponding regulatory asset, net of insurance recoveries and the amount collected from FirstEnergy described below, because we expect to recover the net costs in rates.
+The liability to investigate and perform remediation and/or monitoring, as necessary, at the known inactive coal gas manufacturing sites was \$63.7 million at December 31, 2024, and \$75.3 million at December 31, 2023.
+We recorded a corresponding regulatory asset, net of insurance recoveries, because we expect to recover the net costs in rates.

-Our environmental liability accruals are recorded on an undiscounted basis and are expected to be paid through the year 2051.
+Our environmental liabilities are recorded on an undiscounted basis and are expected to be paid through the year 2056.